 So, are the Polk Audio T15 speakers the best speakers ever?
 Heck no!

-We find the design to be rather beautiful for such an inexpensive model and the specs inside it have aged really well.
-So if the T15 tickles your fancy, we suggest purchasing it sooner rather than later as we can easily see the model getting discontinued in the near future.
+We find the design to be rather gorgeous for such an inexpensive model and the specs inside it have aged really well.
+So if the T15 tickles your fancy, we suggest buying it sooner rather than later as we can easily see the model getting discontinued in the near future.
 Although waiting for the next sale to get them at a hefty discount certainly won’t hurt.

 On the other hand, if you want something similar but a bit more powerful and pricey, check out our review of the Klipsch R-15M.